ReviewMyContract.aiReview My Contract

 — *Workers' compensation claims:* Pre-injury waivers of workers' compensation rights are void as against public policy in most states.

-— *ERISA benefits:* You cannot waive claims to vested pension or retirement benefits.
+— *ERISA vested benefits:* You cannot waive claims to vested pension or retirement benefits.
 The release cannot deprive you of benefits already earned under an ERISA plan.

-1. The waiver must be written in a manner calculated to be understood by the employee or by the average individual eligible for the program.
+1. The waiver must be written in a manner calculated to be understood by the employee or the average individual eligible for the program.
 2. The waiver must specifically refer to rights under the ADEA.
 3. The waiver must not include rights that arise after the date signed.
 4. The employee must receive consideration beyond what is already owed — a genuine benefit in exchange for the waiver.
 5. The employee must be advised in writing to consult with an attorney.
 6. The employee must be given at least 21 days to consider the agreement before signing.
 7. The employee must be given 7 days after signing to revoke the agreement, and the agreement does not become effective until the 7-day revocation period expires.

 The 45-Day Period for Group Layoffs.
 When a waiver is part of a group termination program — a layoff affecting two or more employees — the consideration period extends from 21 days to 45 days.
 Additionally, OWBPA requires the employer to provide written disclosure of: (a) the class of employees covered by the program; (b) the eligibility factors for the program; (c) any applicable time limits; and (d) the job titles and ages of all individuals selected for the program (and those not selected in the same decisional unit).
 This disclosure requirement is designed to allow employees to assess whether age was a factor in the selection process.